阿部櫻子ジェーン・Sakurako Jayne Abe

 Co-Founder, Performer

-Born and raised in Hokkaido, Japan, Sakurako Jayne Abe is a collaborative pianist who values significant cultural exchanges and human connection through music.
-After receiving her Bachelor’s degree in Piano Performance with honors from the University of Toronto Faculty of Music, Jayne is currently pursuing her master’s degree at the Manhattan School of Music as a Collaborative Piano major, specializing in vocal repertoire.
-Studying with Thomas Lausmann, she is striving to expand her artistic approach in the exhilarating city of New York.
-Jayne worked as a repetiteur for the Toronto Gilbert and Sullivan Society, and has been involved in the opera production of L’elisir d’amore, An American Dream and The Crucible.
-She was chosen as a participant of The Aspen Music Festival in 2025 as a Collaborative Piano fellow and one of the main pianists of Cosi Fan Tutte.
-Both her enthusiasm in collaborative piano and her own cultural heritage led to a private creative project with Chihiro Yasufuku, named Hibiki project to celebrate Japanese art and music culture.
-On top of her numerous recordings and performances related to the Hibiki project, she also participated in and received prizes from the Pacific International Piano Competition, the Ontario Music Festival, Toronto Kiwanis Music Festival, and more.
+Born and raised in Hokkaido, Japan, Sakurako Jayne Abe is a collaborative pianist who received her Bachelor’s degree in Piano Performance with honors from the University of Toronto, Faculty of Music.
+Jayne is currently pursuing her master’s degree in collaborative piano at the Manhattan School of Music on a full scholarship, specializing in vocal repertoire.
+Studying with Thomas Lausmann, Jayne has been involved in the opera productions of L’elisir d’amore, An American Dream and The Crucible.
+She was chosen as a participant of The Aspen Music Festival in 2025 as a Collaborative Piano fellow and one of the main pianists of Così fan tutte.
+Instagram: @jayne.bibi

 安福知優・Chihiro Yasufuku